FreshChoice

 FreshChoice is a franchise of locally owned and operated supermarkets across New Zealand.

-The stores are operated under franchise agreements with Wholesale Distributors Ltd (WDL), a division of Woolworths New Zealand, one of New Zealand's largest retail and distribution companies.

-There are 33 FreshChoice stores across New Zealand, including five in Auckland.

 History

 The franchise was established in 1995.

 By 2008, it had 15 stores but was yet to expand into Auckland.

+In 2023, Woolworths Group New Zealand began the process of rebranding all of its SuperValue stores as FreshChoice, this was part of a plan to expand the FreshChoice chain to 200 stores by 2034.

+Operations

+There are 74 FreshChoice stores across New Zealand, including 11 in Auckland.
+The stores are operated under franchise agreements with Wholesale Distributors Ltd (WDL), a division of Woolworths New Zealand, one of New Zealand's largest retail and distribution companies.